Cultural and Travel Information

 Students are responsible for their own travel arrangements to and from Rome.
 If you do not already have a passport, apply for one at your earliest convenience.
 Be sure to allow sufficient processing time.
 If you do have a passport, check the expiration date and renew if necessary.
 Your passport expiration date should be six months beyond the date on which you intend to return home.
 American passport holders do not need visas to study in Italy for up to 90 days.
 If your passport is not an American passport, different rules may apply.
 Please contact firstname.lastname@example.org for additional information.

 When you receive final notice of your admission to the program, begin to shop around for your airline ticket.
 Keep in mind that some flexibility with respect to your departure city, and a willingness to use non-direct flights might result in significant savings.
+You may find helpful information at the following sites:

 Transportation from the airport